'This is not who we are as a city' | Tensions high after 26-year-old man shot by Raleigh officer during foot chase

 Large crowds also gathered downtown at the Wake County courthouse on Fayetteville Street and eventually spilled over to the space in front of ABC11's studio across the road.

-Demonstraters also stood at the capitol building downtown and around Moore Square.
+Demonstrators also stood at the capitol building downtown and around Moore Square.
 When speaking to the media, Deck-Brown referenced protesters causing harm to people and property.
-One person was arrested and charged with assault.
+One person was arrested for assaulting an ABC11 photojournalist, who was not seriously hurt.
+Jonathan Canfield, 23, was charged with simple assault.

 Deck-Brown said protests spurned in part from misinformation that spread on social media.
-She asked the public not to rush to judgement and allow the investigation to take its course.
+She asked the public not to rush to judgment and allow the investigation to take its course.

 "This is not who we are as a city," Deck-Brown said.
 "But it's also important that individuals who have a desire to voice their concerns, there is a method by which they can do that without damaging other people's property, without harming other folk in the process.
 And we saw that last night...that's not who we are."